 Faculty & Staff

 Graduate Program Director of the Counseling Psychology PhD program

-Sharon G. Horne, PhD, conducts research on LGBT issues and international psychology concerns.
-Her research team, co-led with Heidi M. Levitt, PhD, a faculty member in clinical psychology at UMass Boston, focuses on improving and strengthening the lives of LGBT individuals through study of issues relevant to LGBT experience.
-Within a social justice framework, we explore LGBT health and wellness from both qualitative and quantitative methodologies.
-We are interested in factors of sexual minority stress (e.g., internalized heterosexism and stigma consciousness) and how LGBT individuals are resilient in their management of minority stress.
-LGBT individuals may find they are resilient when they have access to social or community support systems, and are supported in their self-disclosure of sexual orientation or gender identity.
+Sharon G. Horne, PhD, conducts research on LGBTQ issues, mental health and college student development, and international psychology concerns.
+Her LGBTQ Research Team, co-led with Heidi M. Levitt, PhD, a faculty member in clinical psychology at UMass Boston, focuses on improving and strengthening the lives of LGBT individuals through study of issues relevant to LGBT experience.
+Within a social justice framework, we explore LGBTQ health and wellness from both qualitative and quantitative methodologies.
+We are interested in factors of sexual minority stress (e.g., internalized heterosexism and stigma consciousness) and how LGBTQ individuals are resilient in their management of minority stress.
+LGBTQ individuals may find they are resilient when they have access to social or community support systems, and are supported in their self-disclosure of sexual orientation or gender identity.
 Research projects have focused on LGBT spirituality; LGBT youth and resiliency; same-sex couples and relationship factors; internalized heterosexism and mental health factors of Russian LGBT individuals; heterosexual attitudes toward LGBT individuals and coming out in therapy; and most recently, the psychological impact of anti-LGBT policies and amendments on the lives of LGBT individuals and their family members.
-In the past 6 years, more than 25 undergraduate and graduate students have participated in the team, resulting in more than 30 publications co-authored by students and numerous national presentations.
-In addition, students on the LGBT research team have been recipients of 5 national awards.
+In the past 6 years, more than 25 undergraduate and graduate students have participated in the team, resulting in numerous national presentations and publications co-authored with students.
+In addition, students on the LGBTQ research team have been recipients of 5 national awards.